Martoto/daily-commiter/readme.md

     ./dailyCommiter.sh [options]
     ```

+3. **Run crontab to see if the job was created correctly:**
+    ```bash
+    crontab -l
+    ```

 ## Cron Job

 The script can be added to cron jobs to run at specified intervals.
-The frequency of the cron job is determined by the `-t` option.
-Default is 1
+If you want to add it yourself dont forget to add the -c flag, lest you be swallowed by cronjob recursion

 ### Example Cron Job